nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-TutorPets shows an error message.
+TutorsPet shows an error message.

       Use case resumes at step 2.